Physical changes in men over 50

 To keep your metabolism firing, it’s important to consume enough nutrient-rich calories each day.
 A healthy diet for men consists of smaller, more frequent meals to keep your metabolism burning fat day in and out.6 Fill your plate with lean protein such as chicken alongside fiber-rich fruits and vegetables.
 With portion control and frequent meals in mind, you can keep your metabolism moving.

-You can leverage your body’s natural processes — like your circadian rhythm — to maximize your metabolism.7 Circadian rhythm refers to your behavioral and physical patterns over a 24-hour cycle.8 Just as you keep busy during the day with errands, meetings and your to-do list, your metabolism is at its peak in the morning and early afternoon.
+You can leverage your body’s natural processes — like your circadian rhythm — to maximize your metabolism and lose weight even if you're over 50.7 Circadian rhythm refers to your behavioral and physical patterns over a 24-hour cycle.8 Just as you keep busy during the day with errands, meetings and your to-do list, your metabolism is at its peak in the morning and early afternoon.
 Conversely, your metabolism is less active at night.

 By eating in sync with your circadian rhythm and by allowing your body a critical digestion break (12 hours of not consuming calories in the later evening/night hours), you may be able to enhance your weight loss efforts while potentially preserving muscle mass.9,10 Becoming more aware of your body’s internal clock and enjoying nutrient-rich foods during the day and foregoing late-night meals or snacks can help your body work naturally with the peaks and valleys of your metabolism, helping to optimize weight loss.